-ITV4 will show the Tour de France in 2016 (and so will Eurosport)
+ITV4 will show the Tour de France in 2023 (and so will Eurosport)

 In addition to this, why not follow the race via this website?
 If you haven’t done so already, here’s why you should sign up for email updates.
-If you already subscribe and you enjoy the site, I’d really appreciate it if you could tell other people about it as well.
-Cheers.

 (This article is an updated version of last year’s article about UK TV coverage of the Tour de France.)